Chris Wright isn't trying to make history; he's just trying to make an NBA team. His story continues…

 Dirk Nowitzki scoreed 19 points and O.J.
 Mayo contributed 14.
 Rookie Jae Crowder, who last year was the Big East Player of the Year at Marquette, experienced a homecoming of sorts and also scored 14 points.
 (Shawn Marion missed his third straight game with a left calf contusion but hopes to be ready for San Antonio on Thursday, the final game of this trip.)

 The Bucks countered with Monta Ellis' 32 points, but he had little help from backcourt partner Brandon Jennings, who scored just four points while failing to handle Dallas point guards Mike James, Darren Collison and even Roddy Beaubois, who earned rare playing time while Collison was briefly injured.

 The Bucks scored 35 points in the first quarter but Dallas eventually answered with a 27-10 run to gain a 63-55 halftime edge.
 Dallas' lead eventually ballooned to 18.
 The Bucks' attempt at a late comeback was crushed by Vince when he scored 13 points in the game's final six minutes.

-Half-Man, Half-Amazing today,'' said Mike James, old enough to remember an earlier chapter in the Vinsanity story. ''Some of them shots, I was like, 'You're not supposed to shoot that shot.
+''He was definitely Half-Man, Half-Amazing today,'' said Mike James, old enough to remember an earlier chapter in the Vinsanity story. ''Some of them shots, I was like, 'You're not supposed to shoot that shot.
 But, OK.
 That went in.
 That was amazing.'''

 Talk about the game here on DB.com Boards!